sindresorhus/type-fest/readme.md

 - [`SetNonNullableDeep`](source/set-non-nullable-deep.d.ts) - Create a type that makes the specified keys non-nullable (removes `null` and `undefined`), supports deeply nested key paths, and leaves all other keys unchanged.
 - [`ValueOf`](source/value-of.d.ts) - Create a union of the given object's values, and optionally specify which keys to get the values from.
 - [`ConditionalKeys`](source/conditional-keys.d.ts) - Extract keys from a shape where values extend the given `Condition` type.
-- [`ConditionalPick`](source/conditional-pick.d.ts) - Like `Pick` except it selects properties from a shape where the values extend the given `Condition` type.
+- [`ConditionalPick`](source/conditional-pick.d.ts) - Pick keys from the shape that matches the given `Condition`.
-- [`ConditionalPickDeep`](source/conditional-pick-deep.d.ts) - Like `ConditionalPick` except that it selects the properties deeply.
+- [`ConditionalPickDeep`](source/conditional-pick-deep.d.ts) - Pick keys recursively from the shape that matches the given condition.
 - [`ConditionalExcept`](source/conditional-except.d.ts) - Like `Omit` except it removes properties from a shape where the values extend the given `Condition` type.
 - [`UnionToIntersection`](source/union-to-intersection.d.ts) - Convert a union type to an intersection type.
 - [`LiteralToPrimitive`](source/literal-to-primitive.d.ts) - Given a [literal type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types) return the [primitive type](https://developer.mozilla.org/en-US/docs/Glossary/Primitive) it belongs to, or `never` if it's not a primitive.
 - [`LiteralToPrimitiveDeep`](source/literal-to-primitive-deep.d.ts) - Like `LiteralToPrimitive` except it converts literal types inside an object or array deeply.
 - [`Stringified`](source/stringified.d.ts) - Create a type with the keys of the given type changed to `string` type.
 - [`IterableElement`](source/iterable-element.d.ts) - Get the element type of an `Iterable`/`AsyncIterable`.
 For example, `Array`, `Set`, `Map`, generator, stream, etc.
-- [`Entry`](source/entry.d.ts) - Create a type that represents the type of an entry of a collection.
+- [`Entry`](source/entry.d.ts) - Create a type that describes a single key-value pair produced when calling a collection’s `entries` method.
-- [`Entries`](source/entries.d.ts) - Create a type that represents the type of the entries of a collection.
+- [`Entries`](source/entries.d.ts) - Create a type that describes the key-value pairs produced when calling a collection’s `entries` method.
 - [`SetReturnType`](source/set-return-type.d.ts) - Create a function type with a return type of your choice and the same parameters as the given function type.
 - [`SetParameterType`](source/set-parameter-type.d.ts) - Create a function that replaces some parameters with the given parameters.
 - [`Simplify`](source/simplify.d.ts) - Useful to flatten the type output to improve type hints shown in editors.
 And also to transform an interface into a type to aide with assignability.